-Business View Magazine interviews representatives from Projetech Construction Management & Services Ltd., as part of our focus on Caribbean businesses.
+Business View Caribbean interviews representatives from Projetech Construction Management & Services Ltd., as part of our focus on Caribbean businesses.

 Projetech Construction Management & Services Ltd. is one of the leading major construction companies in the Turks and Caicos Islands (TCI), enjoying an excellent reputation for quality work and good relations with clients on some of the largest and most prestigious projects in the country.
 It is no secret that the reason behind its success is a new way of working from an “open book.”